This section discusses the management of pain related to breast cancer treatment.

 The goal of pain management is to give the most pain control with the least amount of therapy (to limit side effects).

 Pain is not the same for everyone.
-People who have similar therapy can react differently, with some feeling more pain than others.
+People who have similar treatment can react differently, with some feeling more pain than others.

 For more severe pain, your provider may prescribe opioids (such as hydrocodone or oxycodone).